concord-consortium/lab/readme.md

 - `lab.js`

-In addition there are minimized versions of all of these files.
+In addition there are minimized versions of all of these files that are about 50% smaller.

 When working on the source code please keep commits of the generated JavaScript files in `lib/` separate from other commits to make it easier to see and understand the changes that make up the source code narrative.

-### Generated Examples: `examples/`
+### Generated Examples: `dist/examples/`

-The `examples/` directory is not part of the repository but instead is automatically generated by running `make`.
+The `dist/examples/` directory is not part of the repository but instead is automatically generated by running `make`.

-When running `bin/guard` any changes to files in the `src/` directory cause automatic rebuilding of the associated files in the `examples/` directory.
+When running `bin/guard` any changes to files in the `src/examples/` directory cause automatic rebuilding of the associated files in the `dist/examples/` directory.

 ### External JavaScript Frameworks: `vendor/`